I write poems, articles, and short fiction in Yiddish and narrative essays in English.

 Feel free to contact me via the contact form and I will reply as soon as possible via email.

-I have postponed my ambitions to create a personal newsletter.
 If you are interested in Yiddish cultural events in Berlin, I recommend the Shtetl Berlin newsletter, which also announces events by other individuals and groups in our community such as Yiddish.Berlin.

 Follow me on Instagram @jakeausdemschneider to see my latest Shmues un Vayn collages and other personal announcements.